 For instance, on my recent 8-hour round-trip drive to a large city, I kept envisioning the possibility that I might get hit by a car.
 This may have resulted in getting injured to the point where I would have to spend days, weeks, or even months in the hospital.
 I have an overactive imagination, I suppose.

 According to healthcare.gov, the average cost for a 3-day hospital stay is around $30,000.

 That would equate to $10,000/ day for hospital stays, aside from the actual costs of care.
 Personally, it’s terrifying enough just thinking about the likelihood of injuries, but having the thought of no health insurance as a backup makes it even more frightening.

-You want to know about something that did happen to me this year?
+You want to know about something that did happen to me?

-It was on January 1st of this year.
+It was on January 1st, 2017.
 To preface, I sometimes make resolutions.
 Crazy, right?
 On that day, Mr. FTD and I decided to go on a hike in the mountains.
 Well, clumsy me, I fell and hurt myself in the middle of the hike.
 Specifically, it was my ankle.
 Normally it would be fine, just let it rest until it gets better.
 Not in this case, we were in the middle of the woods.

 There was no way I was calling a medevac.
 No freakin’ way!
 That could have cost $25,000!
 Instead, I half-limped and got half-carried until I made it to the end, which was about 2 hours later.
 During that time, while Mr. FTD carried me, I could be heard repeating “$6,800 deductible, $6,800 deductible” – just to reiterate the severity of the situation and how dropping me could make it worse.